 The Club presently fields teams in the NSWBL Major League competition which comprises 1st, 2nd, 3rd & Under 18’s Grade.
 Teams are also fielded in other metropolitan competitions when numbers permit.

-In October 2011 MWDBC, joined with Manly Warringah Winter Baseball and Manly Warringah Junior Baseball League to form Manly Warringah District Baseball Association as the Regional Sporting Association (RSA) to manage and promote the game within the Manly, Warringah, Pittwater and Northern Sydney areas.
+In October 2011 MWDBC, joined with Manly Warringah Winter Baseball and Manly Warringah Junior Baseball League to form Manly Warringah District Baseball Association as the Regional Sporting Association (MWDBA) to manage and promote the game within the Manly, Warringah, Pittwater and Northern Sydney areas.

 MWDBC gratefully acknowledges Life Member Gina Doubleday for the historical information in this article.